fishinwind/workshop/content/Problem_Sets.rst

 click the Submit Assignment button on the top right and paste the full path to the tarfile (/vol3/home/username/.../foo.tar) in the text box.
 Click the Submit Assignment button below the text box to complete the submission.

-Auditors can e-mail their path to sallypeach@gmail.com.
+Auditors can e-mail their path to the TAs here: :ref:`contact-info`.

 .. [#] https://ucdenver.instructure.com/courses/325063/assignments